Effect on other benefits for Carer Support clients

 - Carer Element: An extra amount of money paid with Universal Credit.
 This will be paid if the client is entitled to or receiving Carer Support Payment but it is not necessary to claim Carer Support Payment for the Carer Element of Universal Credit to be paid.
 Eligibility for the Carer Element will mean the client is in the ‘no work-related requirements’ group for Universal Credit.
 Carer Element is worth £201.68 a month (2025/26 rate).

-Where a client is awarded Carer Support Payment this can affect the benefits of the person they are caring for, if the person they are caring for is receiving a Severe Disability Premium.
+An award of the Carer Support Payment component can impact the benefits of the person that the carer is getting Carer Support Payment for.
+This is only the case where the person they are caring for is receiving a Severe Disability Premium.
 Severe Disability Premium is an additional amount paid in some income-related benefits to help with the cost of a disability.
 These benefits are:

 - Income Support